Timeline of British History

 10th September 1813 – The Royal Navy and United States Navy fought at the Battle of Lake Erie off the coast of Ohio during the American War of 1812.

 24th August 1814 – The British lead by Major-General Ross defeated an American force at the Battle of Bladensburg.
-The British marched to Washington and set the White House and other capital buildings on fire during the American War of 1812.
+The British marched to Washington, then set the White House and other capital buildings on fire during the American War of 1812.

 12th September 1814 – The Battle of Baltimore was an American victory.
 Repelling the invading British forces at North Point and the Siege of Fort McHenry, ending on 15th September 1814.